brownhounds/migoro/README.md

 - [x] How do I define which schema to use fo db migrations
 - [x] Implement Adapter pattern for Postgres and SQLite
 - [x] Move Queries in to the adapter functions
-- [] Put it in the container and see what happens, docker log collector output
+- [x] Put it in the container and see what happens, docker log collector output
+- [x] What about empty rollback SQLx snippets ??? 🤔 I think this is ok...
+- [x] Migration File creation have separate file for up and down
+- [x] Weird behavior when having commented out migration code in a file, executes a comment and inserts migration log ?? 🤔
+- [x] Do I need an injection of ENV Vars in to migrations ?? 🤔
+- [] Do I want to use configurable logger ?? 🤔
   - [] Possibly use `log` from standard library and set output to stdout?? or else
-- [] Have a way of outputting queries in the logs
-- [] Weird behavior when having commented out migration code in a file, executes a comment and inserts migration log ?? 🤔
-- [] Migration File creation have separate file for up and down - ??
-Not sure ?? 🤔
-- [] What about empty rollback SQLx snippets ??? 🤔 I think this is ok...

 ## Learning